Aakash Repeater Courses

 Answer:

-(False) Dead plants and animals were buried inside the earth, deep down they were exposed to high pressure and temperature. under this condition, they slowly convert into Fossil fuels.
+(False) Dead plants and animals were buried inside the earth, where they were exposed to high pressure and temperature.
+Under this condition, they slowly convert into Fossil fuels.

 (b) CNG is a more polluting fuel than petrol.
 (T/F)